 HOW TO APPLY

-Students receiving financial assistance are responsible for completing all necessary paperwork in advance to assure proper credits to their accounts.
+Students receiving financial assistance are responsible for completing all necessary paperwork in advance to ensure proper credits to their accounts.
 Students not meeting this requirement may be required to pay in advance of receiving any financial assistance.

 - Financial Aid is awarded on a first-come, first-served basis.
 Students filing applications after the priority deadline dates will be considered on a funds-available basis.

 - The student must apply and be accepted for admission to Motlow.
 Final high school transcripts or HSE transcripts must be in place with the Admissions and Records Office prior to any financial aid being processed.
 Transfer students must submit all previous college transcripts and have them evaluated prior to any financial aid being processed.

 - The student must be enrolled as a regular student and must be working toward a Department-of-Education-approved degree or certificate program.
 Students who hold a bachelor’s degree or higher are not eligible to receive federal or state aid while at Motlow.

 - To receive full consideration for all funds available through Motlow, all applicants must complete the Free Application for Federal Student Aid (FAFSA) along with any additional financial aid requirements.

 The Federal School Code for all Motlow campuses is 006836.
 Questions concerning the FAFSA can be directed to the Federal Processor at 1-800-4-FED-AID.
 All information received during the Financial Aid process is kept in strictest confidence.